 In 2003 the Chadian government adopted a “National Strategy to End Fistula.”
-While there has been some progress implementing this strategy, a number of ongoing challenges have severely undermined its effectiveness: poverty, drought, political instability, an influx of refugees from neighboring Sudan, and poor access to maternal healthcare and emergency obstetric services.
-Risk factors such as early marriage, lack of skilled birthing attendants, and a high fertility rate coupled with an even higher maternal mortality rate and grinding poverty in general have also contributed to the problem.
+While there has been some progress implementing this strategy, a number of ongoing challenges have severely undermined its effectiveness: poverty, drought, political instability, an influx of refugees from neighboring Sudan, and poor access to maternal health care and emergency obstetric services.
+Risk factors such as early marriage, lack of skilled birthing attendants, and a high fertility rate—along with an even higher maternal mortality rate and grinding poverty—have also contributed to the problem.

 An enormous backlog of untreated patients exists that is far in excess of the country’s treatment capacity.
-Our partner, Women and Health Alliance International (WAHA), estimates that 456 new cases at least occur every year.
-The facilities that do exist to treat fistula often report a lack of materials and training, which has undoubtedly contributed to the prevalence of women who require a second — and sometimes third or fourth — surgery.
+Our partner Women and Health Alliance International (WAHA) estimates that at least 456 new fistula cases occur every year.
+The facilities that do exist to treat fistula often report a lack of materials and training, which has undoubtedly contributed to the prevalence of women who require a second—and sometimes third or fourth—surgery.
 This is of grave concern because an initial failed surgery attempt increases the level of difficulty of subsequent surgeries, making a complete fistula repair in the future less probable.
-Building capacity among surgeons, fistula care providers and facilities is key to successfully addressing fistula in Chad.
+Building capacity among surgeons, fistula care providers, and facilities is key to successfully addressing fistula in Chad.

 What You Help Us Do In Chad

 Center for Reproductive Health & Fistula Repair, N’Djamena

 How much funding have we granted?

 $150,900 in FY2012